Conno732/PyLearning/README.md

 This is a (in development) 3D rendering application with a physics engine on the (ever so distant) horizon.
 The purpose of this project is for self learning and a reference for any future related projects.

-### Why Python?
-Why not C++?

-C++ is what most people consider the better choice for making a 3D rendering engine (and maybe a physics engine, if I get to that).
-The obvious reason being that Python runs slower and uses more memory.
-I am aware of this and still chose Python over C++ because I'm probably not going to be performing enough calculations where such an optimization boost is needed.
-Additionally I prefer Python when learning new topics.
-If the need for increased performance rises, I will probably look to translate this project into C++.
-This is probably not going to happen, since any performance issue is probably due to a need for optimization, rather than the language.

 ### Features (unchecked features are still in progress, or on the backlog)